NOW AVAILABLE FOR PURCHASE. SEE THE SHOP PAGE TO ORDER A COPY

 Wanting to do it further justice, I embarked on an illustrated version and this second edition was printed in 2018, introducing a new cover, new illustrations, new maps, and a number of photos not included in the first.

 Deciding to produce this second edition presented me with a challenge of deciding on a style that would be modern as well as sympathetic to the illustration style of when the book was written (1960).
 The style I settled on is a mixture of mostly angular, hand drawn images, with colours and textures added digitally, a style derived from the paintings of John Piper, the animation design work of Paul Julian ('The Tell Tale Heart' 1953), and the more recent design work of Lou Romano (Pixar's 'Up.').
 In fact, reading Lou Romano's blog also pointed me to the incredible set designs in Fellini's 'Satyricon', which are similarly angular, expressionistic and use contrasting textures.

 I also undertook the painstaking task of digitally sharpening and retouching all the photos, and in one case combining 2 photos into one so that all four travellers could be in the same image.
 I also had to learn how to create a book in the Indesign software.

 It has been the most creatively stimulating project I have worked on so far, and is the culmination of everything I have learnt about making images.
 It has also been an honour to do justice to the book that my father and his three friends wrote, about a journey he talked often about that contributed so much to the inspiring person he was.

-I would like to thank Andrew Smith and Aaron Yeandle for their advice on the design and photos, and Colin Ferbrache for arranging the bar code.
+I would like to thank Andrew Smith and Aaron Yeandle for their advice on the design and photos, and Colin Ferbrache for the time he put into the publishing duties.